-2 Notwithstanding the requirements specified in -1 above, when considering loading conditions and fraction of time other than those in Table 9.3.1-1, it is necessary to consider appropriate combinations.
+2 Notwithstanding the requirements specified in -1, when considering loading conditions and fraction of time other than those in Table 9.3.1-1, it is necessary to consider appropriate combinations.

-Loading conditions Fraction of time $\alpha{(j)}$ Full load condition (homogeneous loading) 25% Full load condition (alternate loading) 25% Ballast condition 50%
+Loading conditions Fraction of time $\alpha{(i)}$ Full load condition (homogeneous loading) 25% Full load condition (alternate loading) 25% Ballast condition 50% condition, to be in accordance with 4.7.2.10, Part 1.